-All teachers must report any concerns they may have about any other employee engaging in reportable conduct or any allegation of reportable conduct to the Principal.
+All teachers must report any concerns they may have about any other employee engaging in reportable conduct or any allegation of reportable conduct to the Principal, either directly or in writing via the Principal's email.

 If a staff member is not sure whether the conduct is reportable conduct but considers that it is inappropriate behaviour, they must still report it.
-A staff member must also report to the Principal if they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
+A staff member must also report to the Principal or Deputy Principal if they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
 The Care and Protection Act outlines a mandatory reporter's obligation to report concerns about risk of significant harm to the Department of Communities and Justice.
 However, to ensure centralised reporting, all staff members are required to report any concern regarding the safety, welfare and wellbeing of a student to the Principal.
 Staff members who are unsure as to whether a matter meets the threshold of 'risk of significant harm' should report their concern to the Principal regardless.
-Staff members are required to deal with all reports regarding the safety, welfare or wellbeing of a student confidentially and only disclose it to the

-Principal and any other person the Principal nominates.
-If the allegation involves the Principal, the staff member is required to report to the Chief Executive Officer.
+Staff members are required to deal with all reports regarding the safety, welfare or wellbeing of a student confidentially and only disclose it to the Principal and any other person the Principal nominates.
+If the allegation involves the Principal, the staff member is required to report to the Mater Dei Board Chair (as per Mater Dei Complaints Handling Policy and Procedures, Section 3.1).

-Staff members must raise concerns about a child or young person who may be at risk of significant harm with the Principal as soon as possible to discuss whether the matter meets the threshold of 'risk of significant harm' and the steps required to report the matter.
+Staff members must raise concerns about a child or young person who may be at risk of significant harm with the Principal or Deputy Principal as soon as possible to discuss whether the matter meets the threshold of 'risk of significant harm' and the steps required to report the matter.